 Which leads me to my aha-moment with Tyler Perry.

-As a critic—or hell, even just as someone who loves movies—I've got issues with Tyler Perry the filmmaker.
+As a critic-or hell, even just as someone who loves movies-I've got issues with Tyler Perry the filmmaker.
 His writing/directing skills leave much to be desired: He's all ham-handed cinematography, predictable plot points and over-the-top dialogue.
 Yes, he piles drama on top of melodrama, complete with golf-club wielding women and men in drag.
 Is it farce?
-Or earnestly straightforward?
+Or earnestly straight forward?
 Maybe a little of both.
-As we've observed here on The Root, Perry's not one for nuance, subtlety or shades of gray.
+As we've observed here on The Root, Perry's not one for nuance, subtlety or shades of grey.
 But clearly, he touches his viewers on a deep, cellular level.
-Witness the lines wrapped around the block to see Why Did I Get Married, Too? and the boffo box-office numbers.
+Witness the lines wrapped around the block to see Why Did I Get Married, Too? and the boffo box office numbers.

-Not that that's likely to change any time soon.
-Tyler's got his formula, and he's sticking to it.
+Not that's likely to change any time soon.
+Tyler's got his formula and he's sticking to it.
 But I've come to the conclusion that the problem isn't that there is a Tyler Perry out there making movies.
 It's that there aren't enough cinematic August Wilsons.
-Or Suzan-Lori Parkses.
+Or Suzan Lori Parks.
 Or Lynn Nottages.